 5. An Ornithologist’s Paradise: Kudremukh National Park

-Popular for its scenic beauty, Kudremukh National Park is a 600 square kilometre area which was designated the status of a national park in 1987.
+Popular for its scenic beauty, Kudremukh National Park is a 600 square-kilometre area which was designated the status of a national park in 1987.
 Jewelled with natural beauty, this national park in Karnataka is the second-largest park belonging to a tropical evergreen forest in the Western Ghats.
-A habitat for many endangered and endemic species of animals such as tigers, leopards and wild dogs, there is much to experience here.
+Habitat for many endangered and endemic species of animals such as tigers, leopards and wild dogs, there is much to experience here.
 An ornithologist’s paradise, around 200 species of birds such as the great pied hornbill, Malabar whistling thrush and imperial pigeon are found here.

 Entry Fee: INR 200 per Indian, INR 1000 per foreigner